To outline the WSSB policy and procedures during inclement weather events or other natural disasters.

 - Implications for the academic calendar, including the commencement and semester breaks.

-C. The Superintendent will make the final decision on campus closure and advise the Principal and the Director of Residential Services.
-Should the school close, a recorded announcement with pertinent information will be promptly placed on the school’s main information line (360-696-6321 ext.
-100), which will serve as the central information contact point for staff, students and their families.
-The information will likewise be posted on the WSSB website (www.wssb.wa.gov).
-School Administrators will also place calls to students’ families to ensure they receive timely notification of school closures.
+C. The Superintendent will make the final decision on campus closure and advise the Director of On Campus Programs and the Associate Director of Residential and Transition Services.
+The information will be posted on the WSSB website (www.wssb.wa.gov).
+School administrators will contact students’ families to ensure they receive timely notification of school closures.

 D. Guidelines for staffing during severe inclement weather or other emergency situations are as follows: